muiku/h5bp-zendframework/readme.md

 ---

-1) This is where H5BP shines: a build script to optimize static files for the Web.
+1) This is where the H5BP shines: a build script to optimize static files for the Web.

     cd public/build/
     ant # The H5BP build script will begin to run and compress your files.

-After successful build we have got a bunch of new folders:
+After successful build we have got two new folders:

 - public/publish/
 - application/layouts/scripts/publish/